SocksTheWolf/AntiScamBot/docs/faq.md

 ---
-title: Bot FAQ
+title: FAQ
-description: Answers regarding the bot, what it does and other questions
+description: Answers regarding the bot, what it does and other things!
 previous: /
 ---

+## The Bot

-### What is this in a nutshell?
+### What is this project in a nutshell?

 Think of this as a glorified shared ban list with auditing and public logging.
 Socks currently hosts an instance for free that you can use, by joining [the project discord](/discord).

 ### How do I enable it in my server?

 1. Join the [TAG server here](/discord)
 2. Invite the bot account to a server you own
 3. Activate the bot

-### What is a commission scammer?

-A commission scammer is someone who plays a confidence game in order to sell you on either AI art, traced/stolen artwork or just takes your money and runs.

-They will always solicit you first.
-Do not give them money.

-### Why is the icon of the bot "hey^^"?

-When these scammers first ran rampant, they would always open their dms with the message "hey^^".
-It was really easy to tell if someone was fake because of it.

-### How does it know who is a commission scammer?

-User reports.
-Vetters go through the user report and then trigger a ban on the user in question if they are a scammer.

 ### Why does the bot need the permissions it has?